sridhar-max24/Reviews-of-UPI-Apps/README.md

 ### Description
 The dataset consists of user reviews for three popular payment applications: GPay, PhonePe, and Paytm.
 The reviews include attributes such as user ratings, content of the review, user details, and timestamps.

+## Analysis and Findings

+1. **Review Counts**: Counted the total number of reviews for each app, indicating overall user engagement.
+2. **Average Score**: Calculated the average scores to benchmark user satisfaction levels across the apps.
+3. **Top Positive Reviews**: Identified the highest-rated reviews to understand what users appreciate about each app.
+4. **Lowest Rated Reviews**: Analyzed the lowest-rated reviews to pinpoint common complaints and issues.
+5. **Reviews with Replies**: Examined how many reviews received responses, which can indicate the app's customer support responsiveness.
+6. **Reviews Over Time**: Analyzed trends in user feedback over time to identify patterns related to app updates or specific events.
+7. **User Activity**: Identified the most active users across the platforms to understand user engagement.
+8. **Sentiment Analysis**: Compared average scores of reviews with and without replies, providing insights into the effectiveness of customer service.
+9. **App Performance**: Evaluated scores by app version to assess how updates impact user satisfaction.

 ## Schema

 ```sql